 Should You Ever Gate Reviews?

-Most companies struggle when handling harsh comments.
-It may be easier to try to remove bad reviews than to change a customer’s mind.
-It certainly takes less time.
-Finding a way to remove Google reviews may also be cheaper in the end.
+Most companies struggle with handling harsh comments.
+Removing bad reviews may be easier than changing a customer’s mind, and it certainly takes less time.
+Finding a way to remove Google reviews may also be cheaper.
 But if shoppers doubt your trustworthiness, review gating may be costly.

 Only you can decide if review gating is worth the risk.
 Sometimes, you may have to gate reviews because of an unfair attack.
 Review gating might be necessary if hundreds of people have left negative reviews.
 Then, it’s worth knowing how to remove complaints or who can help.